 The Problem?

-The new back-of-house area, including a refuse store for the commercial units at St Agnes Well and electrical substation enclosure, has been attached to the western facing façade of the existing clerestory structure.
-This area, including the servicing lift and existing clerestory roof structure, was proposed to be clad in vertical ceramic battens, in order to provide a hard-wearing, solid, and single-uniform building appearance.
+The new back-of-house area, which includes a refuse store for the commercial units at St Agnes Well and an electrical substation enclosure, has been attached to the western façade of the existing clerestory structure.
+This area, including the servicing lift and the existing clerestory roof structure, was proposed to be clad in vertical ceramic battens to provide a hard-wearing, solid, and uniform building appearance.

 Metador was approached to provide a solution that seamlessly incorporates bespoke steel doors for maximum durability and aesthetic appeal.
 There was a need to accommodate the ceramic battens that would continue across the front face of the doors and maintain the black steel skirt around the base of the structure.
-The client was keen to work with Metador based on our reputation for quality and collaboration which allows us to achieve beyond expectations on projects that require bespoke steel doors.
-There was a strict focus on quality for the whole project and extreme attention to detail.
+The client was keen to work with Metador based on our reputation for quality and collaboration, which enables us to exceed expectations on projects that require bespoke steel doors.
+There was a strict focus on quality throughout the entire project, with extreme attention to detail.

 The Solution?

-Our successful collaboration resulted in adding additional supports and custom-angled skirts to the door leaf of our Defender Safeguard.
-In addition, the choice of low-maintenance and functional door furniture ensured the outcome met the specifications that considered this project’s public nature.
+Our successful collaboration resulted in the addition of extra supports and custom-angled skirts to the door leaf of our Defender Safeguard.
+In addition, the choice of low-maintenance and functional door furniture ensured that the outcome met the specifications, which considered the project’s public nature.
 These doors, comprised of both singles and doubles, provide essential access to these services.